Jens Nørskov: Academic career

 Nørskov is known for his theoretical work on description of surfaces, catalysis, materials, nanostructures, and biomolecules.
 His work on computer-based heterogeneous catalysis has in several instances led to the development of new ideas for catalysts for e.g. ammonia synthesis and fuel-cells.
-He holds honorary doctorates from the Eindhoven University of Technology, the Norwegian University of Science and Technology (NTNU), and from the Technical University of Munich (TUM).
+He holds honorary doctorates from the Eindhoven University of Technology, the Norwegian University of Science and Technology (NTNU), the Technical University of Munich (TUM) and from the University of Jyväskylä.
 He is a member of the Royal Danish Academy of Sciences and Letters, the Danish Academy of Engineering, Academia Europaea and a foreign member of the US National Academy of Engineering.

 Following his PhD, he served as a research fellow, postdoctoral associate and staff scientist at various institutions – including IBM T.J.
 Watson Research Center, and Haldor Topsoe.
 In 1987, Norskov began serving as a research professor at Technical University of Denmark and was named professor of theoretical physics in 1992.
-In June 2010, he moved to Stanford University to become the Leland T. Edwards Professor of Chemical Engineering and the Founding Director of the SUNCAT Center for Interface Science and Catalysis.
+In June 2010, he moved to Stanford University to become the Leland T. Edwards Professor of Chemical Engineering and the Founding Director of the SUNCAT Center for Interface Science and Catalysis at Stanford and SLAC.
 In July 2018, he moved back to the Technical University of Denmark to hold the Villum Kann Rasmussen Chair.
-Nørskov is currently the chair of the Danish National Research Foundation.
+Nørskov was the chair of the Danish National Research Foundation 2019-2023.

 Personal life

-Jens Nørskov is married to Bodil.
+Jens Kehlet Nørskov is married to Bodil Kehlet Nørskov.